You’ll find only hints of Linn County’s stature as an excellent fishing destination from Interstate 5.

 Green Peter Reservoir

-This large reservoir (3,700 acres) on the Middle Santiam River northeast of Sweet Home has one of the largest populations of kokanee in Oregon (though they’ve been running small in recent years) and is on our overall list of Oregon’s best fisheries for kokanee (land-locked sockeye salmon).
+This large reservoir (3,700 acres) on the Middle Santiam River northeast of Sweet Home has one of the largest populations of kokanee in Oregon (though they’ve been running small in recent years) and is on our overall list of Oregon’s best fisheries for kokanee.

-We have a bunch of specific information about that fishery here.
+We have a bunch of specific information about Green Peter’s kokanee fishery.